 Where do these myths about kava and liver disease come from?

-Our research indicates that the misconception on kava’s impact on the liver largely stems from case reports associated with a pharmaceutical product known as Laitan, developed by Schwabe Pharmaceuticals in Germany in the early 2000s.
+Our research indicates that the misconception of kava’s impact on the liver largely stems from case reports associated with a pharmaceutical product known as Laitan, developed by Schwabe Pharmaceuticals in Germany in the early 2000s.
 It was this specific product that was implicated in liver toxicity issues, not traditional kava.
 The generalization of these findings to all kava products is akin to banning a staple crop like lettuce because of an isolated incident of contamination.

 Authoritative bodies such as the World Health Organization and the Codex Alimentarius Commission have revised their stance on kava, suggesting the risks of liver damage are not as significant as previously believed, especially when consumed in its traditional form (a kava beverage).
 Kava, in its traditional brewed tea form, is not chemically the same as the kava pills that caused so much concern.
 Studies included in the WHO’s investigation show that this old and natural tea does not increase the chances of liver damage.